River Access Parking System and Mitigation Plan 2022

 I have no complaints about people parking on my grass or alongside my property while visiting the river and trail.
 I welcome visitors here and am happy to be able to share my space when they are looking for a place to park.
 I did not request the parking permit program, and am not interested in having more signs, or any bylaw officers and regulations present in the future.

-cderuytter about 2 years ago
+cderuytter over 2 years ago

 Please direct tourism to the Syl Apps arena and install a proper crosswalk.
 This is the nearest public washroom for river users and tourists, and the only options for people to cross William, are to go downtown, or go to a busy, confusing, uncontrolled series of crosswalks at the intersection of William and Willow.
 The natural tendency for foot traffic is going to always be to cross at Elm st, where people are faced with a 4 lane raceway.
 A well marked controlled crossing would also serve a dual purpose of calming traffic by making them aware that pedestrians still exist, and they are not on a thoroughfare.
 They use this opportunity to pass as quickly as possible, racing toward the only crossings people can use to reach Syl Apps.
 If you are a pedestrian at the green space, you have to make 5 crossings to get to the opposite side of William st. 2 of which are high traffic volume "yields" which traffic rarely stops at.
 It is difficult to teach children to navigate this crossing safely, and even adults unfamiliar with it do so at their peril.
 It's hard to understand why such a simple solution to parking and river access (Syl Apps) goes under utilized and under promoted.
 As a long time resident of Elm st also, it has felt very invasive to have bylaw officers racing through our neighborhood.
 We have never had issues with parking or tourists on our street, despite the increase in visitors, the only thing affecting our particular neighborhood are the bylaws imposed on us as tax paying residents.

-jseamone about 2 years ago
+jseamone over 2 years ago

 We have lived at 28 Elm Street in Paris since 1978 and up to last year it was quite enjoyable and we had few if any issues with the situation on the street.
 We have no problem with people using the dam area for recreation as we do ourselves.
 Last year with the new restrictions imposed on us by Brant County it was a like a nightmare on Elm Street.
 For one we were not comfortable with the bylaw enforcement personnel using Elm Street to circle the block as they looked for people that they could ticket for parking in restricted areas.
 We had issues with them speeding and from personal experience had a rude gesture when I attempted to slow one of them down (long blackish color hair).
 At times there were over a half a dozen bylaw enforcement personnel roaming about the area parking wherever they felt with little regard for others.
 We had registered complaints with bylaw enforcement and OPP with minimal success.
 We were told that the county had a bylaw that allowed county personnel to park wherever and whenever they wanted and there may be instance in a emergency were they would have to exceed the speed limit; I am not sure how circling the block could be considered an emergency but who am I to say so.
 From a personal standpoint we had issues with the parking restrictions as we work from home and often have co-workers and business associates stop by on a regular basis.
 These visits may only be from 15 minutes or slightly more but as they cannot park on the street they have to use the Penmans dam parking lot.
 Similarly for our children who live close and visit often they have to use the Penmans parking lot which gets crowded at times.
 In 2021 we received permits for 3 vehicles as these are the vehicles that we keep at 28 Elm street.
 Two of these vehicles are registered commercially for which we have been told we should not have received permits.
 So now when we stop by at home for lunch or to pick up something if we do not have space in the driveway (We have a shared driveway) we will have to use the Penmans dam parking lot.
 As indicated for us the parking restrictions have been nothing but a headache.